113ll3/Ibmclouddocscli/reference/ibmcloud/cli_image.md

 # Image

-Use the following commands to manage {{site.data.keyword.Bluemix_notm}} infrastructure images.
+Use the following commands to manage {{site.data.keyword.Bluemix}} compute images.
 {: shortdesc}

 <table summary="Alphabetically ordered  {{site.data.keyword.Bluemix_notm}} infrastructure Image commands that have links that bring you to more info for the command">